 You also could do bouillon in replace of stock if you don't have any on hand.
 Just follow the directions on your bouillon package to equal out the right amount of stock needed for the recipe.

-Another thing is you could sprinkle low carb croutons on top of the mushroom soup as well for an added crunch factor.
+Another thing is you could sprinkle low-carb croutons on top of the keto soup as well for an added crunch factor.
 I have made homemade in the past and done that, and it was a great crunch factor.

 Can You Freeze Homemade Cream of Mushroom Soup

-Any soup that has dairy products generally results in poor defrost.
-I have not personally tried freezing my homemade cream of mushroom soup yet, but I have a feeling it won't work.
+Any soup that has dairy products freezer ok but not great.
+I have not personally tried freezing my homemade cream of mushroom soup yet.

-If you are a fan of mushrooms than I think you will be swooning over this incredible recipe.
+If you are a fan of mushrooms then I think you will be swooning over this incredible keto mushroom soup recipe.
 We have been making this for years now, and it is still a tried and true recipe I recommend.

-- Melt the butter in a large stockpot over medium heat.
-Cook onion in melted butter for 5 minutes or until softened.
+- Melt the butter and oil in a large stockpot over medium heat.
+Cook onion and garlic for 5 minutes or until softened.

-- Add the mushrooms, dill, and paprika and cover.
-Cook for 10 minutes.
+- Add the mushroom.
+Cook for 5 minutes.
 Add the broth and simmer for 10 minutes.

 - Puree about half of the mushrooms with some of the broth and the cream cheese in a blender with the lid vented.